locple/LiquidCrystal_I2C_UTF8/README.md

 ## What header files to include
 2 header files required to be included in the program.
 ### First header file
-For main class, customized character set and UTF-8 character mapping to it.
+For main class, customized character set and UTF-8 character mapping to that set.

 *Include one of the following files depending on character set needed*
 | Character set |  LCDI2C_UTF8.h   |       LCDI22C_Viet.h      |